 Buying a Subway Ticket.
 To purchase a subway ticket you will need to use a machine.
 You may pay with cash or a credit card.
 Some will take both others will only take credit cards.
 Do be aware that that no machine will dispense more than $6 in change.
 In other words, if you are purchasing a $10 card with a $20 bill you will not be able to do it.
 If you are paying with a credit card you will be asked to enter your zip code.
 If you do not have a US zip code enter 11111. (the ENTER button is on the number pad to the right of the zero button, designated by "ENT").

 There are 3 different types of cards available for purchase.
 If you only want to use the subway once, a single ride to ticket will do.
 At the time of this writing a single ride ticket is $2.75; please note that you will have two hours to enter the system with this card.
 This does not mean that you can swipe it repeatedly for 2 hours.
 You may also purchase a pay as you go card.
-Which means that you may load it with as much money as you like.
-Each time you swipe the card, $2.50 will be deducted.
+Which means that you may load it with as much money as you like and each time you swipe the card, $2.50 will be deducted.
 Lastly, you may purchase an unlimited use ticket.
 The minimum unlimited use ticket is one week ($30).
-Both unlimited and regular passes cost $1 and may be reloaded with more time or money as needed.
+Both unlimited and regular passes cost $1 for the card alone and may be reloaded with more time or money as needed.
 Please note that unlimited does not actually mean unlimited.
 You may only swipe the card once every 18 minutes.
-In other words, if you mistakenly swipe your card successfully, you may not leave and swipe again for 18 minutes.
+In other words, if you mistakenly swipe your card successfully you may not swipe again for 18 minutes.
 This helps to deter multiple riders on one pass.
 However you may swipe your card and then use it on a bus or vice versa without waiting.
 If you are using a single ride or a pay as you go card, you may transfer to a bus or vice versa within 2 hours you will not be charged again.
 This is considered a transfer.
 When swiping the card at a turnstile you must not swipe too slowly or too swiftly.
 If you do, the reader will not recognize your card, try again.
 Generally, if you are using a pay as you go card you should not change turnstiles if you get a "swipe again" message, the machine has already taken a fare and if you change turnstiles it will take another.
 If you have an unlimited use pass you may try again at another turnstile if you are having trouble.

 Entering the Subway System.
 Once you pass through the turnstile the fun begins.
 Once in, you may ride the system as long as you like, without having to pay more as long as you do not cross out of a turnstile.
 However there are a few exceptions.
 If you surface from the subway system and swipe your card within 2 hours of the initial swipe at a designated transfer point, you will not be charged another fare.
 The card reader will recognize that you are transferring.
 You may also transfer from the subway to a bus within 2 hours of swiping your card at no additional cost.
 If you have been riding underground for 2 hours it is not likely that you will be able to exit and get on a bus with the same fare.
 Obviously, this will not matter if you have an unlimited use pass.

 Which subway train to choose?
 To better understand the New York City subway system you must also understand how Manhattan is organized.
 Most of Manhattan is divided into a grid system.
-The streets run East and West (1st Street in lower Manhattan while 215st at the north end); the Avenues run North and South (1st Ave on the east side to 12th Ave on the west side).
+The streets run East and West (1st Street is in lower Manhattan while 215st is at the north end); the Avenues run North and South (1st Ave is on the east side to 12th Ave is on the west side).
 Trains heading "Uptown" are trains heading north to the higher number streets, while downtown trains are going south towards lower numbered streets.
 Everything North of 59th Street (aka Central Park South) is considered Uptown.
 Everything between 1st Street and 59th is Midtown.
 Everything south of 1st Street is Downtown.
 In other words, if you are at the Museum of Natural History (81st St. & Central Park West) and want to get to Times Square, you would need a downtown train.

 Express & Local trains.
 Express trains make limited stops while local trains make all stops.
-Almost all express trains will run local late at night.
+Late at night almost all express trains will run local making all stops.
 To tell the difference look at a map.
 If you look at 86th Street stop on the Green line on the east side you will notice that it has a white dot while other stops have black dots.
 This means it is an express stop.
 Next to the white dot you will see the numbers 4,5,6; this means that all three trains will stop there.
 However, the stop just before and after are black dots and only have the number 6 next to them.
 In this case only the #6 train will stop while the 4&5 trains will go past.
 Having said this, be aware that late at night and on the weekends express trains may run local and local trains may run express or sometimes a train will change to a different track all together!
 Pay attention to the signs in the subway announcing the changes and listen for announcements on the train.
 And if it's confusing ask someone for help!
 One change which seems to catch many off guard is when the E train runs on the F line which means you can't get to the World Trade Center via the E!

 Frequency & Problems.
 Most trains run about every 7-10 minutes.
 Some trains servicing the outer boroughs may take as much as 15 minutes to arrive.
 If you arrive on a platform that is empty it means that a train has just left the station.
 If you wait more than 10 or 12 minutes and you are still the only one standing there, start looking for signs.
 Often when this is the case it means that a train is not coming and you did not miss one.
 On the other hand, if you arrive and the platform is completely crowded there is a problem.
 Ask someone who looks a little bit unhappy how long they've been waiting.
 If it has been more than 15 minutes there is a problem, and you may want to consider a taxi.
 If a train arrives during rush hour and all the cars are full except for one.
 Don't get on the empty train!
 In the summer it means that there is no air conditioning!
-Or it may mean that there is something very smelly on the train!
+Or it may mean that there is something very smelly on that car!
 The locals know best.

 Handicap access.
 The NYC subway system was built over 100 years ago when those with disabilities were left to fend for themselves.
 Although the city has tried to make public transit more accessible, it is far from perfect.
 Not many subway stations are equipped with elevators.
 If you are in need of wheelchair access, the bus may be best.
 You can find wheelchair accessible stations at this website: http://web.mta.info/accessibility/stations.htm#manhattan